igor-yamamoto/DTC_DE_Bootcamp/week1/homework/README.md

 ## Answer

-To find the trip with a pick up from Astoria zone that hd the biggst tip:
+To find the trip with a pick up from Astoria zone that had the biggest tip:

 > note: some fields were written with parenthesis due to capital letters in the name of the columns